szhorvat/IGraphM/README.md

 For additional details about functions, or for paper references for the methods used, also check [the igraph documentation pages](http://igraph.org/c/doc/).

 ## Contributions

 **Update: Help wanted with editing documentation and writing unit tests!
 Only basic Mathematica knowledge is required for this.**

-Contributions to IGraph/M are very welcome!  igraph is a large graph library with diverse functionality.
-I primarily focused on providing an interface to functions that I need myself, and I do not have time to cover all of igraph.
-However, the main framework is there, and adding new functions is relatively quick and easy.
+Contributions to IGraph/M are very welcome!
+Mathematica programmers of all levels of expertise can contribute.

+In order of increasing difficulty, help is needed with the following tasks:

+ - Just test the package and try to find problems.
+ - Create examples for the documentation or edit the documentation.
+ - Write formal unit tests.
+ - Implement new functions in pure Wolfram Language code.
+ - Expose more igraph library functions to IGraph/M (C++ knowledge required)
+ - Implement entirely new functions in C++.

-If you are interested in extending IGraph/M, send me an email to get technical guidance.
-IGraph/M uses the [LTemplate package][ltemplate] to simplify writing LibraryLink code, and acts as a driver for LTemplate development.
-I recommend starting by reading the LTemplate tutorial.
+If you are interested in contributing, send me an email for guidance.

-Please see [Development.md](Development.md) for additional information.

-If you do not program in C++, there are many other ways you can still help out:

- - Implement functions in pure Mathematica code
- - Expand the (currently incomplete) documentation
- - Write unit tests
- - Just test the package and try to find problems

-You can contact me by email.
 Evaluate the following in Mathematica to get my email address:

     Uncompress["1:eJxTTMoPChZiYGAorsrILypLLHFIz03MzNFLzs8FAG/xCOI="]

+C++ programmers should look at [Development.md](Development.md) for additional information.

 ## Bugs and troubleshooting